Be sun safe

 • UVB enters the outer layer of the skin and is responsible for slower tanning, sunburns, and most skin cancers.

 • UVC is dangerous, even with a short exposure.
-However, UVC radiation does not reach earth as it is filtered out by the ozone layer.
+However, UVC radiation does not reach Earth as it is filtered out by the ozone layer.

 UV radiation can change skin cells and can cause uncontrolled cell growth, which can develop into cancer.
 The cells can group together and form moles (bumps or spots that are brown or pink) on the skin.
 Moles are usually non-cancerous tumors, but a change in size, colour, or shape of the mole may be a first sign of melanoma skin cancer.